iit-cs579/main/project/ProjectLinks.md

-Link to the GitHub repository for your class project.
+Please add a link to the GitHub repository for your class project.

 Name1, Name2, Name3: [a link]